 Why helmet laws exist

 Helmet laws are designed to protect cyclists by reducing the risk of traumatic brain injuries, which are a leading cause of death and disability among cyclists.
-Wearing a helmet can significantly decrease the severity of head injuries, and these laws have been enacted to encourage responsible cycling behavior.
+Wearing a helmet can significantly decrease the severity of head injuries, and these laws have been enacted to encourage responsible cycling behaviour.

 The importance of helmets